robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 caribou dig holes in the snow, termed craters, to access forage (Bergerud 1974).
-Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established and there is considerably less access to forage than when the landscape is snow-free.
-Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
-The distribution of forage for caribou is therefore seasonally heterogeneous because the distribution of craters on the landscape varies meaning that access to vegetation in winter is highly variable for caribou in winter compared to summer.
-Caribou therefore have greater access to forage in snow-free seasons. <!--We partitioned data into two discrete seasons: summer (3 August - 20 September 2017) and winter (1 January – 17 February 2018) based on caribou socioecology [@Peignier_2019].-->
+Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established. <!-- and there is considerably less access to forage than when the landscape is snow-free.--> Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
+Access to forage is seasonally heterogeneous depending on snow cover and, in winter, variable distribution of craters on the landscape. <!--We partitioned data into two discrete seasons: summer (3 August - 20 September 2017) and winter (1 January – 17 February 2018) based on caribou socioecology [@Peignier_2019].-->

 ## Caribou location data

-We used GPS location data collected from Fogo Island caribou in 2017, 2018 and 2019.
+We used GPS location data collected from Fogo Island caribou in between 2017-04-21 and 2019-03-27.
 Adult female caribou were immobilized and fitted with global positioning system (GPS) collars (Lotek Wireless Inc., Newmarket, ON, Canada, GPS4400M collars, 1,250 g) as described by (Schaefer and Mahoney 2013).
 Collars were programmed to collect location fixes every 2 hours.
-Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following (Bjørneraas et al. 2010).
+Prior to analyses, we subset GPS fixes to remove all erroneous and outlier GPS fixes following (Bjørneraas et al. 2010).
 We did not collar all caribou in the herd; however, the proportion of marked adult females was \~10% of all adult females and \~5% of all